Professor and Co-Director, Mechanobiology Institute, National University of Singapore

-Professor and Head, Dept of Biological Sciences, NUS
+Professor and Head, Department of Biological Sciences, National University of Singapore

 Mechanobiology of cells and tissues, dynamics of nano-scale water, biomaging sciences